Cleveland family faces eviction but say landlord is at fault

 Davis claims she has never missed rent, but says she does pay it in pieces every two weeks.

-"I can give you an extra $50 a month, but he's not going to go for that, I'm like… ok I don't know what you want me to do... well then you just be ready for eviction," said Davis.
+"I can give you an extra $50 a month, but that's all I can do.
+Well, he's not going to go for that.
+I'm like… ok I don't know what you want me to do.
+'Well, then you just be ready for eviction,'" said Davis.

 "This family has lied about their animals, they've denied us access to the home, and they haven't paid their rent on time, so it's not going to go well for them," said Shaw.